$0 Vietnam → South Korea E-7 Work Visa Guide — Quick-Start Checklist

 • Lease agreement or proof of address in Korea (a residence certificate from your employer works if you're in employer-provided housing)

-• Application fee: 30,000 KRW (payable at the office; some offices accept card, others require cash)
+• Application fee: 35,000 KRW (payable at the office; payment methods vary by office)

 For E-9 visa holders, the process is nearly identical, though your employer may handle the initial registration on your behalf through the EPS system.